CoInc-co/BackendAPI/README.md

 # BackendServer
-Backend server for a communication to a database.
+Backend api/server for a communication to a database and frontend.

 ### For Lombok: